erinrwhite/ndlc-invisible/README.md

  - how the projects transformed after we released them; and
  - how we triaged feedback and used it to improve the projects after release

-**Combined pitch:** Librarians from the Virginia Commonwealth Libraries, United States and York University/Osgoode Hall Law School Libraries, Canada have developed digital projects to build awareness about racial discrimination, religious persecution and multicultural communities.
+**Final abstract:** Librarians from the Virginia Commonwealth Libraries, United States and York University/Osgoode Hall Law School Libraries, Canada have developed digital projects to build awareness about racial discrimination, religious persecution and multicultural communities.
 This combined presentation discusses the unique ways digital projects help us expand the library/librarians' role in stimulating widespread, meaningful dialogue, historical awareness, and preservation and promotion of indigenous knowledge to diverse audiences.

 ## freedom now project